leo-cabibihan/isproj2/README.md

 The complaints page, where all the donors complaint against a charity organization is located here.

 ### Get
-- List of complaints by donors
+- List of donor complaints table
-- Associated Images for evidence
+- Associated with donor complaints table
-- Details of complaint

 ### Put
 - Notify Charity = The complained charity organization is notified of a complaint made by a donor.

 ### Authorization
-Only Admins are authorized to access this resource.
+Admins

 ## app/admin/organizations/page.tsx
 The organizations page, where all the approved and verified charity organizations are located.

 ### Get
-- List of Charity Organizations
+- List of charity
-- Details of Charity Organizations
+- Associated with charity table

 ### Authorization
-Only Admins are authorized to access this resource.
+Admins